SimCmngs/ITSupport-TrainingSimualtion/README.md

 ---

 ## 🎉 Conclusion:
-Immersing trainee engineers in in a realistic service environment, gave them the necessary skills to handle more technically complex support tickets and challenging customer interactions.
-This approach resulted in improved metrics such as higher FCRs, reduced TTRs, and increased customer satisfaction scores.
+Immersing trainee engineers in in a realistic service environment, will give them the necessary skills to handle more technically complex support tickets and challenging customer interactions; resulting in improved metrics such as higher FCRs, reduced TTRs, and increased customer satisfaction scores.

 ---